DoubleLine's Gundlach says Fed tacitly increasing stimulus

-NEW YORK, Sept 18 (Reuters) - Jeffrey Gundlach, chief executive of DoubleLine Capital, said on Wednesday that the Federal Reserve is effectively increasing its stimulus by not reducing its bond purchases.
+NEW YORK (Reuters) - Jeffrey Gundlach, chief executive of DoubleLine Capital, said on Wednesday that the Federal Reserve is effectively increasing its stimulus by not reducing its bond purchases.

 In an investor webcast, Gundlach said the U.S. central bank’s decision not to reduce its bond buying indicates a tacit increase in purchases because the U.S. Treasury is “issuing less debt.”